suprabhatrijal/dbms_proj/README.md

 ![Image](./question_solution_images/Question11A.png)

-#### Getting the grades for a given the courses a particular student is enrolled in:
+#### Getting the grades for a given course taht a particular student is enrolled in:
 ![Image](./question_solution_images/Question11B.png)

 ## 12. Compute the grade for a student, where the lowest score for a given category is dropped.